Posts

 Image

-HEART RATE AND OVERTRAINING: HOW TO TRACK YOUR TRAINING STRESS AND RECOVERY Overtraining in endurance athletes tends to affect both heart rate (HR) and heart rate variability (HRV), two physiological markers widely used to track training stress and recovery.
+HEART RATE AND OVERTRAINING Overtraining in endurance athletes tends to affect both heart rate (HR) and heart rate variability (HRV), two physiological markers widely used to track training stress and recovery.
 HRV Tends to Drop: Research consistently shows that HRV decreases with overtraining, signaling a shift toward more sympathetic (stress-related) activity and less parasympathetic (rest-and-digest) activity.
 This altered autonomic balance is a well-recognized sign of overtraining syndrome.
-Studies that used Poincaré plot analysis found that athletes suffering from overtraining displayed significantly lower HRV than control subjects, which suggests reduced vagal (parasympathetic) tone and a limited ability to recover from hard training ( Wiley Online Library ).
+Studies that used Poincaré plot analysis found that athletes suffering from overtraining displayed significantly lower HRV than control subjects, suggesting reduced vagal (parasympathetic) tone and a limited ability to recover from intense training ( Wiley Online Library ).
 Resting Heart Rate Increases: Overtrained athletes sometimes show an elevated resting heart rate, particularly in the morning.
-This uptick reflects higher sympathetic drive o...
+This uptick reflects higher sympathetic drive or insufficient recovery from prior training.
+Moni...

 Image

-CORTISOL AND OVERTRAINING: UNDERSTANDING HOW YOUR WORKOUTS IMPACT THIS HORMONE Cortisol, a glucocorticoid hormone produced by the adrenal cortex, plays a key role in how the body responds to physical and psychological stress, including the demands of intense exercise.
+CORTISOL AND OVERTRAINING Cortisol, a glucocorticoid hormone produced by the adrenal cortex, plays a key role in how the body responds to physical and psychological stress, including the demands of intense exercise.
 Overtraining syndrome (OTS) occurs when excessive training without enough recovery leads to a drop in performance, ongoing fatigue, and disruptions in several body systems, including cortisol regulation.
 Cortisol Levels and Patterns in Overtraining Research shows that cortisol levels in saliva and blood often rise during periods of heavy training, especially in athletes reporting symptoms of “staleness” or overtraining.
 For example, female swimmers in an overtrained state were found to have higher salivary cortisol levels than at their baseline, with these increases linked to worse mood and declining performance ( ScienceDirect ; British Journal of Sports Medicine ).
-Still, not every study finds elevated cortisol in...
+Still, not every study finds elevated cortisol in all overtrained athletes.
+In some advanced or chroni...

 TESTOSTERONE AND OVERTRAINING